SummerOfBitcoin/code-challenge-2024-jaoleal/README.md

 You may use AI tools like ChatGPT to gather information and explore alternative approaches, but avoid relying solely on AI for complete solutions.
 Verify and validate any insights obtained and maintain a balance between AI assistance and independent problem-solving.

 ## Why These Restrictions?
-These restrictions are designed to deepen your understanding of bitcoin technicals.
+These restrictions are designed to deepen your understanding of bitcoin technical.
 By completing this assignment, you will gain hands-on experience with the technology that make bitcoin secure and trustless.
 Remember, the goal of this challenge is not just to produce a working solution but to engage critically with the fundamental components of bitcoin.
 This is an opportunity to showcase your problem-solving skills and your ability to implement complex algorithms from scratch.